Dallinger/Dockerfiles/README.md

 ## Preamble

-We consider this to be working yet experimental feature, not part of dallinger core and likewise not directly supported by the core dallinger development team.
+We consider this to be working yet experimental feature, not part of Dallinger core and likewise not directly supported by the core Dallinger development team.
+It is found in the 'docker-compose' folder of this repository.

 ## Objectives